 North County San Diego School Injury Lawyer

 California law recognizes that there is a special relationship between a school district and the students (and families) who attend, whether those schools are public or private, or large or small.
-A school district has an affirmative duty to take all reasonable steps to protect the students it educates Rodriguez v.
+As our North County school injury lawyers can explain, a school district has an affirmative duty to take all reasonable steps to protect the students it educates Rodriguez v.
 Inglewood Unified School District (1986) 186 Cal.App.3d 707, 714.
 Although a school does not, and cannot, guarantee that a pupil will be safe at all times, a school must be safe and welcoming for all of its students.
 In public schools, teachers have a statutory duty to students to maintain a safe and welcoming environment, and to hold students to a strict account on the playgrounds, and on their way to and from school.

-The North County San Diego school injury lawyers at Walton Law Firm understand these special relationships between school districts and students, and apply this well-established law when injured students.
+The school injury lawyers at Walton Law Firm understand these special relationships between school districts and students, and apply this well-established law when injured students.
 In the cities of North County San Diego – from Poway to Del Mar, and Escondido to Oceanside - there are well over 100 schools and colleges.

 Employees of North County schools and school districts are held by attorneys to a standard of care of ordinary prudence.
 That is, they must act like another employee of comparable duties would act under the same or similar circumstances.
 It is not simply enough to be present in a classroom or on a playground, district employees must take care to foresee and avoid situations that could be potentially dangerous, even under circumstances where a similar accident or injury has never happened before.